-This deer was startled to see us a few feet away as we made our way back to the Pen Ponds car park.
+This deer was startled to see us from a few feet away as we made our way back to the Pen Ponds car park.

 I liked the ‘expression’ on the deer’s face and chose this image rather than the one of the others I had of the deer with a straight face.